-N.A.V.D.
-88 - North America Vertical Datum of 1988.
+NAVD 88 - North America Vertical Datum of 1988.

-N.G.V.D. - National Geodetic Vertical Datum of 1929.
+NGVD - National Geodetic Vertical Datum of 1929.

-NONPOINT SOURCE POLLUTION- Pollution from any source other than any discernible, confined, and discrete conduit or waterway, and shall include, but not be limited to, pollutants from agricultural, mining, construction, subsurface disposal and urban runoff sources.
+NONPOINT SOURCE POLLUTION - Pollution from any source other than any discernible, confined, and discrete conduit or waterway, and shall include, but not be limited to, pollutants from agricultural, mining, construction, subsurface disposal and urban runoff sources.

-OWNER: As applied to real estate, the person (as hereinafter defined) holding the ultimate fee simple title to a parcel, tract or lot of land, as shown by the record in the appropriate Land Registration Office, Registry of Deeds, or Registry of Probate.
+OWNER - As applied to real estate, the person (as hereinafter defined) holding the ultimate fee simple title to a parcel, tract or lot of land, as shown by the record in the appropriate land registration office, registry of deeds, or registry of probate.

-PERSON: An individual to two or more individuals, or a group or association of individuals, a trust, a partnership, or a corporation having common or undivided interests in a tract of land.
+PERSON - An individual or two or more individuals, or a group or association of individuals, a trust, a partnership, or a corporation having common or undivided interests in a tract of land.

-PLANNING BOARD ENGINEER: A Massachusetts Registered Professional Civil Engineer so designated by the Board to act as their agent m that capacity.
+PLANNING BOARD ENGINEER - A Massachusetts registered professional civil engineer so designated by the Board to act as its agent in that capacity.

-PRELIMINARY PLAN: A plan of a proposed subdivision or a resubdivision of land prepared in accordance with Section II under procedure, to facilitate proper preparation of a Definitive Plan.
+PRELIMINARY PLAN - A plan of a proposed subdivision or a resubdivision of land prepared in accordance with Article III under procedure, to facilitate proper preparation of a definitive plan.

-PRINT: A contact print, dark line on white background.
+PRINT - A contact print, dark line on white background.